hengyin23654/BDCKD/README.md

 ## Introduction

-This is the official code repository for the research paper.
+This is the official code repository for the ICASSP 2025 research paper---BDCKD Unlocking the Power of Brownian Distance Covariance in Knowledge Distillation.
 It contains the implementation of the algorithms and methods described in the paper.

 ## BDCKD